ewcross/42miniRT/README.md

-A cylinder, viewed from one end"
+A cylinder, viewed from one end:

 <img src="cylinder.png" width="600" height="400" />